Best Cold Drip Coffee Maker For The REAL Coffee Enthusiast

 Okay Sounds Great, But What is Cold Drip Coffee?

-Extracting the coffee using the cold drip method also helps to eliminate a lot of the bitter oils and impurities found in the coffee beans, so if you have a delicate stomach you may find that cold drip coffee is a better option for getting your caffeine hit.
+Extracting the coffee using the cold drip method also helps to eliminate a lot of the bitter oils and impurities found in the coffee beans, so if you have a delicate stomach, you may find that cold drip coffee is a better option for getting your caffeine hit.

-Below I have listed four of my favorite cold drip coffee makers, some are great for the budget minded just venturing into the world of home cold brew coffee while others are not so practical for the home use and resemble something from the Breaking Bad television series, but do make a delicious cold brew.
+Below I have listed four of my favorite cold drip coffee makers, some are ideal for the budget minded just venturing into the world of home cold brew coffee while others are not so practical for the home use and resemble something from the Breaking Bad television series, but they do make a delicious cold brew.
 Let’s take a closer look.